Testing compact massive black hole binary candidates through multi-epoch spectroscopy: Methodology

 \section{Methodology}

-In our work, we compare the response of a disc-like BLR (detailed in Section~\ref{subsec:BLR}) to the flux emitted by either ($i$) the two MBH bound in a close binary, whose properties are detailed in Section~\ref{subsec:binary}, under the assumption that each MBH has a constant luminosity and a radiation pattern shaped by Doppler boosting, or ($ii$) a single massive black hole at rest at the centre of the BLR, with a time-dependent luminosity such that the intrinsic emission in the continuum would be indistinguishable from the binary case (see Section~\ref{subsec:single}).
-The difference between the binary and single MBH arises because the binary's emission is beamed and anisotropic, illuminating different parts of the BLR at different times, analogous to a "light-house"~\citep[][]{Dust_lighthouse}.
-To assess whether this allows us to distinguish binaries from single MBHs, we compute the BEL shape generated by the impinging flux in the two scenarios (see Sections \ref{subsec:BEL_construction} and \ref{subsec:single}), we find the light curves from the red and blue components of the BEL as discussed in Section \ref{subsec:light_curves} and finally we search for the delays of the red and blue light curves relative to the ionising continuum.
-The last step is done by cross-correlating the three light curves using PyCCF \citep{pythoncode18}\footnote{\url{http://ascl.net/code/v/1868}}, the python version of the original algorithm discussed in \cite{PYCCF}.
-This algorithm allows for the search of time lags between unevenly sampled light curves through linear interpolation.
-Also, the code allows the computation of uncertainties associated with the time lags through Monte Carlo iterations.
+In our work, we compare the response of a disc-like BLR (detailed in Section~\ref{subsec:BLR}) to the flux emitted by either ($i$) two MBHs bound in a close binary, whose properties are detailed in Section~\ref{subsec:binary}, under the assumption that each MBH has a constant luminosity and a radiation pattern shaped by Doppler boosting, or ($ii$) a single MBH at rest at the centre of the BLR, with a time-dependent luminosity such that the intrinsic emission in the continuum would be indistinguishable from the binary case (see Section~\ref{subsec:BEL_construction}).
+The difference between the binary and single MBH arises because the binary's emission is beamed and anisotropic, illuminating different parts of the BLR at different times, analogous to a ‘lighthouse’~\citep[][]{Dust_lighthouse}.
+To assess whether this allows us to distinguish binaries from single MBHs, we computed the BEL shape generated by the impinging flux in the two scenarios (see Section \ref{subsec:BEL_construction}), we found the light curves from the red and blue components of the BEL, as is discussed in Section \ref{subsec:light_curves}, and finally we searched for the delays of the red and blue light curves relative to the ionising continuum.
+The last step was done by cross-correlating the three light curves using PyCCF \citep{pythoncode18}\footnote{\url{http://ascl.net/code/v/1868}}, the Python version of the original algorithm discussed in \cite{PYCCF}.
+This algorithm allows one to search for time lags between unevenly sampled light curves through linear interpolation.
+Also, the code allows one to compute the uncertainties associated with the time lags through Monte Carlo iterations.
 The test we propose is similar to the one discussed in \cite{Dust_lighthouse}, in which the (photometric) response of the torus is modelled for MBHBs as well as for single MBHs with modulated continua.
-The most important difference between the two studies is that our analysis can distinguish the response of different parts of the reprocessing structure (the BLR, in our scenario), encoded in the spectral profile of the BELs, as detailed below.
+The most important difference between the two studies is that our analysis can distinguish the response of different parts of the reprocessing structure (the BLR, in our scenario), encoded in the spectral profile of the BELs, as is detailed below.